Trusted by Tens of Thousands | www.ThePearlSource.com

 How Does a Pearl Form?

 For all their elegance and beauty, the truth is that pearls are formed in an unlikely underwater setting: within an oyster or mussel.
-When an irritant enters the mollusk — such as a food fragment or grain of sand — it protects itself by covering the irritant with layers of nacre.
+When a foreign substance, such as a food fragment or grain of sand, enters the mollusk, it triggers the oyster’s natural reaction to protect itself by covering the irritant with layers of nacre.
 Nacre is the luminous material that gives pearls their luster, but it’s also a defence mechanism!
-Over time, layers of nacre will build up within the shell, creating a beautiful pearl.
+Over time, nacre layers will build up within the shell, creating a beautiful pearl.
+This is the real beginning of answering where do pearls come from!

 It’s a simple process, but there are many variables that can affect the final pearl.
 The type of mollusk, the size and shape of the irritant, and the body of water will all impact the color, shape, and size of the pearl.